fall inside a hole

 Round-Trip EF66 (1976-1992)

-The first Plarail EF-66 trains were the Round-Trip EF-66 locomotives with reversing gearboxes first released in 1976.
+The first Plarail EF-66 trains were the Round-Trip locomotives with reversing gearboxes first released in 1976.
 A few different set and individual release variants exist.
-Newer EF66 toolings are all based on these old friction-drive EF-66s.
-These EF-66s continued to be produced in Japan until late 1992 when the toolings were moved to Thailand and converted to new power.
+Newer EF66 toolings continue to be based on these old friction-drive EF-66s.
+These EF-66s continued to be produced until late 1992 when the chassis was converted to use a regular old-power gearbox for 1993, still manufactured in Japan until 1995 as one of the latest old power and Japan-made trains.

 These reversing EF-66s are some of my absolute favorite Plarail trains of all time.
 I love the Round-Trip series and wish it was easier to get more of the pieces, engines, and sets.
+They look wonderful scuttling around transporting logs or shunting in a yard.
 The export toy line Tomy Train in the late 1980s to mid 1990s used Plarail track and some related standards but with reversing engines with magnetic couplings, which is also a pretty cool system.

 EF-66 Electric Locomotive (1993)